Home Sweet Home

 11-bedroom, 10-full bathroom, and five-half bathroom

 Bing and Kathryn toured the home Oct.
 1, 1964.
 Kathryn insisted that Bing buy it.
-He did, although they couldn't move in until late 1965.
+He did, although they couldn't move in until December 1965.
 Following Bing's death Kathryn continued to occupy the home part-time.
 She died at the home in 2024, 47 years after Bing's death.
 Six months later the family sold the home for $25 million.

 Vacation / Getaway Homes: